• volunteer •

 In Play: Quite a few jobs that must be done voluntarily emerge every day: "Speak up louder: how many volunteers do I have to clean up after the office party?"
 Housework is almost always done voluntarily.
 "Hey, you kids can volunteer to clean up your rooms or I can resort to the usual methods of coercion."
 (I would assume this sort of threat to be one of those methods.)

 Word History: Today's word comes from Old French voluntaire (Modern French volontaire, Italian volontario, Spanish voluntario, and Portuguese voluntário).
-These languages inherited their versions from Latin voluntarius "willing, voluntary", the adjective from voluntas "free will".
+These languages inherited their versions from Latin voluntarius "willing, voluntary", the adjective from voluntas "free will", based on volare "to want, wish, be willing".
 The same root underlies our Good Word voluptuary.
-That root, vol-, was originally wel-/wol- "wish, want".
-It emerged in English and other Germanic languages as will, the root of another Good Word, will-nilly.
+Volare was passed down from PIE wel-/wol- "wish, want".
+It emerged in Germanic languages as English will and well (in the sense of "according to your wishes"), German wollen and Dutch willen "to want".
+In Slavic languages it turned up in Serbian as voleti "to love", Polish wola and Russian volya "will (power)".
+In Russian we also find velet' "to command, order".
 (We are grateful that Ed Bedford volunteered the suggestion of today's Good Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!